Patrick Nowlan

-Patrick Nowlan (ca 1827 - 1896) was a merchant and political figure in Newfoundland.
-He represented Harbour Main from 1859 to 1865 and from 1873 to 1882 in the Newfoundland and Labrador House of Assembly.
+Patrick Nowlan (c.
+1827 – November 27, 1896) was a merchant and political figure in Newfoundland.
+He represented Harbour Main from 1859 to 1865 and from 1873 to 1882 in the Newfoundland House of Assembly.

 He was born in Burgeo, where he became a trader and ship owner.
 Nowlan married Anne Mandeville.
 In the 1861 general election, the results of the election were set aside following violence at the polls; Nowlan and Thomas Byrne were later declared elected by a committee of the Newfoundland assembly.